Mount Kinabalu

-Mount Kinabalu (Dusun: Gayo Ngaran or Nulu Nabalu, Gunung Kinabalu) is the highest mountain in Malaysia and Maritime Southeast Asia, it is located on the Island of Borneo in Sabah.
-With a height of 13,445 ft, it is the third-highest peak of an island on Earth, the 28th highest peak in Southeast Asia, and 20th most prominent mountain in the world.
+Mount Kinabalu (Dusun: Gayo Ngaran or Nulu Nabalu, Gunung Kinabalu) is the highest mountain in Malaysia and Maritime Southeast Asia, located on the island of Borneo in Sabah.
+With a height of 13,435 ft, it is the third-highest peak of an island on Earth, the 28th-highest peak in Southeast Asia, and 20th-most-prominent mountain in the world.
 The mountain is located in Ranau district, West Coast Division of Sabah, Malaysia.
 It is protected as Kinabalu Park, a World Heritage Site.